python-course.eu

 During discussion of this PEP, the operator became informally known as "the walrus operator".
 The construct's formal name is "Assignment Expressions" (as per the PEP title), but they may also be referred to as "Named Expressions" (e.g. the CPython reference implementation uses that name internally).

-A simple assignment can also be replaced by an assignment expression, even though it looks clumsy and is definitely not the intended use case of it:
+We will introduce the assignment expression by comparing it first with a simple assignment statement.
+A simple assignment statement can also be replaced by an assignment expression, even though it looks clumsy and is definitely not the intended use case of it:

 x = 5